mesainc/frontend-boilerplate-nextjs/README.md

 ## Husky <a name = "husky"></a>

 This project uses Husky to ensure commit integrity and code consistency.
-Below are the steps performed during different phases of the development workflow:

 ### Commit-msg